JWST ETC Creating a New Calculation

 - Integrations per exposure = number of integrations in a single exposure

-An Integration is the end result of resetting the detector and then non-destructively sampling it one or more times over a finite period of time before resetting the detector again.
+An INTEGRATION is the end result of resetting the detector and then non-destructively sampling it one or more times over a finite period of time before resetting the detector again.
 This is a unit of data for which signal is proportional to intensity, and it consists of one or more GROUPS.

-- Exposures per specification = number of exposures
+- Total Dithers = number of dithers

 For subtle interface differences, please visit the JWST ETC to APT Interface Support article.

-The Strategy tab is where the user defines the extraction parameters for the source flux and for the background to be used for background subtraction.
+The Strategy tab is where the user defines the extraction parameters for the source flux and for the background region to be used for background subtraction.
 There are different strategies implemented depending on the mode, for example, imaging, slit spectroscopy, slitless spectroscopy, and coronagraphy.

 If a background region is not specified, then a noiseless sky background is subtracted from the source aperture.
 The total sky background includes the contribution to the FOV from the in-field zodiacal light and the stray light from outside that is scattered into the FOV.